Ashdod: Economy

 Ashdod is one of the most important industrial centers in Israel.
 All industrial activities in the city are located in northern areas such as the port area, the northern industrial zone, and around the Lachish River.
 The port of Ashdod is the largest port in Israel, handling about 60% of Israel's port cargo.
-It was mainly upgraded in recent years and will be able to provide berths for Panamax ships.
-Various shipping companies offices are also located in the port area which also is home to an Eshkol A power station and coal terminal.
+It was mainly upgraded in recent years and will be able to provide berths for Panamax ships..